 Don’t miss the tiny fishing market resplendent in mosaics and marble hidden behind Porte de la Poissinnerie and take time out to explore the Ponche quarters, where fishermen and artists once inhabited pastel-coloured houses along narrow cobbled streets.
 In the heart of town, the parish church, home to a bust of St Tropez himself, is worth a visit too.

 At the top of the village, a wood-covered hill leads to the 16th-century Citadel, built to both defend the coast and keep watch over the Tropeziens who, in the view of the French, were a sullen and troublesome lot.
 From outside, the views across the village and out to sea are splendid while, inside, there is now a museum dedicated to St Tropez’s maritime history.

-Whether you’re looking for gourmet dining, a night of hedonistic pleasures or daytime bliss at a chic beach club, in St Tropez you can take your pick from enduring JetSet hotspots, reinvented classics or hip new hangouts.
+Whether you’re looking for gourmet dining, a night of hedonistic pleasures or daytime bliss at a chic beach club, St Tropez offers a pick of enduring JetSet hotspots, reinvented classics and hip new hangouts.

 The glamour and joie de vivre the resort is renowned for lives on, fuelled by the latest round of new offerings.
 But hiding behind this brilliance is an enchanting old town to explore, and don’t forget the scenic surroundings of the woody peninsula and the spectacular sea views.

 There has certainly been no better time to visit St Tropez on a luxury yacht charter.